 We offer specialist advice for all types of road traffic offences.
-Please contact Summer Abrahams on 01425 484848 for assistance or email her at email@example.com
+Please contact our Motoring Law Solicitors on 01202 525333 for assistance.

 The road traffic offences that are most likely to affect drivers are;

 Often drivers are offered a fixed penalty procedure with standard fine, 3 penalty points and no other punishment.
 Sometimes drivers are offered the driver’s awareness course and payment of a fee in lieu of penalty points.
 For more serious offences drivers are liable to be endorsed with more than the minimum 3 penalty points depending on the actual speed by which they exceed the limit.